mark-watson/Clojure-AI-Book/manuscript/jena_wrapper.md

 When querying remote SPARQL endpoints like DBPedia and WikiData I often find that I repeatedly make some of the same queries many times, especially during development and testing.
 I have found that by caching SPARQL query results that I can greatly improve my developer experience.
 We will use the Apache Derby relational database (pure Java code and easy to embed in applications) for query caching.

+One of the examples in the chapter [Python/Clojure Interoperation Using the libpython-clj Library](#libpython) performed SPARQL queries using simple pure Clojure code.
+The Jena libraries used here provide more functionality but I use both approaches in my own work.

-We declare both Jena and the Derby relational database libraries as dependencies in out project file:
+We declare both Jena and the Derby relational database libraries as dependencies in our project file:

 {lang="clojure",linenos=on}
 ~~~~~~~~